airtap/airtap/README.md

 See the [Quickstart](./doc/quickstart.md) guide to write your first tests.

-### Cross browser testing via Saucelabs
+### Cross browser testing via Sauce Labs

 The reason we go through all this trouble in the first place is to seamlessly run our tests against all those browsers we don't have installed.
-Luckily, [saucelabs](https://saucelabs.com/) runs some browsers and we can easily task airtap to test on those.
+Luckily, [Sauce Labs](https://saucelabs.com/) runs quite a few browsers and we can easily task airtap to test on those.

 ![testing in the cloud](https://raw.github.com/defunctzombie/zuul/gh-pages/double-check-with-sauce.png)